Mehtrick/bjoern/README.md

 ## Specification

 The specification is yaml based.
 Bjoern uses the .zgr file extension to determine the specification files.
-You will find the typical BDD keywords in it
+You will find the typical BDD keywords in it.
+For more convenience there is a [VS-Code plugin](https://marketplace.visualstudio.com/items?itemName=mehtrick.bjoern#review-details) which greatly improves the usability of the specs.

 `example.zgr`
 ```yaml